EDUCATION WEBINAR REPLAY

 For schools and universities, a smart approach to refreshing equipment may be the key to getting best results with limited budget.

-Join our expert panel as we discuss the best ways to overcome recent and emerging teaching challenges with a careful and efficient approach to renewing your ICT estate.
+In the webinar, our expert panel discuss the best ways to overcome recent and emerging teaching challenges with a careful and efficient approach to renewing your ICT estate.

 Astrid is the sustainability lead at Techbuyer, a global company that specialises in buying, refurbishment and selling data centre IT hardware.
 She is also Head of Partnerships at Interact, a tool that manages energy efficiency for data centre IT hardware.
 Her other responsibilities include Chair of the Sustainability Special Interest Group at the Data Centre Alliance, Board Member for Free ICT Europe and representing Techbuyer’s Associate Partner status for the three year Interreg funded CEDaCI project, spanning the UK, Germany, France and the Netherlands.
 Astrid has submitted evidence a number of international research projects and the Environmental Audit Committee’s inquiry into electronic waste and the circular economy.
 She writes on digital sustainability for the industry press with a particular focus on materials usage and the embodied energy in ICT.